WriteTech-Hub/wth-write-a-thon/submissions/payout-mercyoyelude2/use-case.md

 ---

-## 💡 Wrap-Up
+## 💡 Wrap-up
-With just a few lines of code, you can automate freelancer payouts globally.
+Not limited to one-time payments, with just a few lines of code, you can automate freelancer/employees payouts globally.
 Chimoney + Interledger makes cross-border payments smooth, developer-friendly, and scalable.

+### ✨ Real-World Extensions
+Here are more ways to apply this payout flow:

+- #### Open-source contributor rewards
+Automate thank-you payouts for contributors using their ILP wallet address (e.g. via GitHub Actions or Discord bots).

+- #### Content creation platforms
+Pay writers, creators, or community moderators directly based on engagement or content milestones.

+- #### Job boards or marketplaces
+Trigger seamless payouts to service providers upon completion of gigs or tasks.

+- #### Hackathons and community events
+Send rewards at scale without dealing with traditional banking headaches.

 ---

 ## Next Step:
-🎯 Integrate this API flow into your backend and trigger payouts after job completion!
+🎯 Integrate this API flow into your backend and trigger payouts with this [tutorial](./tutorial.md)!